authomize/Open-ITDR/Open-Connectors/README.md

 - **Connectors:** these pull identity and application data from one system and inject it into Authomize through the API
 - **Incident processing:** These applications or middleware in some cases pull Incidents from Authomize and make it generally available for use or          consumption by other tools.

-*NOTE: Partner integrations will be placed under Partner-Solutions branch, for example all Microsoft Solutions not placed on the microsoft marketplace will be located under Partner-Solutions branch.*

 ## Authomize Python Code
 Authomize provides code that can be used within your python projects, this can be found [here](https://pypi.org/project/authomize-rest-api-client/).